Gaston Tong Sang

-Gaston Tong Sang (born August 7, 1949 in Bora Bora) is a French politician and is the former President of French Polynesia.
-He served terms as President of French Polynesia from November 2009 until April 2011, from April 2008 until February 2009 and from December 2006 until September 2007; he is currently the Mayor of Bora-Bora.
+Gaston Tong Sang (born 7 August 1949 in Bora Bora) is a French Polynesian politician and is the former President of French Polynesia.
+He served terms as President of French Polynesia from November 2009 until April 2011, from April 2008 until February 2009 and from December 2006 until September 2007; he is currently (since 1989) the Mayor of Bora-Bora.
 He is of Chinese descent, and is a founding member of French Polynesia's pro-French Tahoera'a Huiraatira political party.

 Personal life

 Tong Sang was born in Bora Bora.
-His mother was Aren Siou Moun, 81, known as Mama Are, who died on July 21, 2007.
+His mother was Aren Siou Moun, 81, known as Mama Are, who died on 21 July 2007.

 President of French Polynesia

 Tong Sang was the Tahoera'a Huiraatira party's presidential candidate in the election of March 2005, but was defeated by Oscar Temaru by 29 votes to 26.
 On 26 December 2006, Tong Sang was elected President of French Polynesia by 31 votes to 26.

-On January 18, 2007 Tong Sang's new government survived a motion of no confidence brought by the party of former French Polynesian president, Oscar Temaru.
+On 18 January 2007 Tong Sang's new government survived a motion of no confidence brought by the party of former French Polynesian president, Oscar Temaru.
 Only 26 MPs showed up for the vote, which needed three additional MPs in order to pass.